 Taking a break from eating meat

-I’m partnering up with House Foods for this quick and easy honey sriracha tofu recipe.
-We thought using sriracha would be a great idea since it’s such a popular condiment – everyone is putting it on everything these days!
+I thought using sriracha for this recipe would be a fun idea since it’s such a popular condiment – almost everyone I know puts it on everything these days!

 Pairing sriracha with honey seemed like a natural choice; balance heat and acidity with a little sweetness and ta da!
 You suddenly find yourself with a dish that encompasses many of South East Asia’s classic flavors that taste best together with a bowl of rice.
 It’s easy to picture myself chowing down on something like this honey sriracha tofu in a food court somewhere in Singapore or Malaysia.